St. Clement’s Redemptorist College

 • Under guidelines from the Department of Education and Science the number of places in the ASD Centre is limited to SIX students in St. Clements College.

-Our ASD centre is now at full capacity and has a waiting list.
+AS our ASD centre is now at full capacity and has an existing waiting list, it is unlikely that applications for 2019/20 will be offered a place.